AardhynLavender/afterburner/README.md

 > **ChatGPT**
 >
 > For bouncing ideas, and issues off.
-Never writing small or large amounts of code for me
+Never writing large amounts of code for me

 > **Expo Documentation**
 >